ValeriaLG/CarWebScraper/README.md

 - BeautifulSoup

 ## ToDo
-- add code to accept input for which type of website it is: Carfax or Carmax instead of a hardcoded array
+- ~~add code to accept input for any Carfax webpage~~
 - ~~format the CSV file better so that there are better column headers~~
+- add support for other pages besides CarFax
 - put mathematical functions into csv to calculate cost
-- test code written for the Google API to upload csv and share with others
+- test code written for the Google API to upload excel sheet and share with others
 - ~~convert csv code into excel worksheet code~~
+- write test cases
+- ~~fix logic for checking if spreadsheet exists~~
+- delete the other new sheet created when making a new workbook